workdowg/TF700t-AKBI/README.md

  it must be in installer directory

-Running this script:
+*Running this script:*

 1- Download the latest zip here - http://forum.xda-developers.com/showthread.php?t=2387133

 2- Extract to /sdcard or your favorite place

-3- Place *ONE* "rootfs.tar.lzma" file in the extracted directory
+3- Place *ONE* "rootfs.tar.lzma" file in the extracted directory, example files here - http://forum.xda-developers.com/showthread.php?t=2387133

 4- Open emulator and get root - su